PeraltaLab/WRC15_Rhizo/README.md

 * **analyses:** An R Markdown file that includes R script written by Regina Bledsoe, Ariane Peralta, and Mario Muscarella containing functions used in analysis of soil and microbial sequence data.

 * **bin:**
-	* *MothurTools.R*: An R script written by Mario Muscarella (Indiana University, now at University of Illinois) containing functions used in the analysis of community sequence data.
+	* *MothurTools.R*: An R script written by Mario Muscarella containing functions used in the analysis of community sequence data.

 * **data:** Files associated with soil and microbial data sets.